-(3) Calibrate the pH monitoring system in accordance with your monitoring plan and according to the manufacturer's instructions.
-Clean the pH probe at least once each process operating day.
-Maintain on-site documentation that your calibration frequency is sufficient to maintain the specified accuracy of your device.
+(3) Conduct a performance evaluation of the pH monitoring system in accordance with your monitoring plan at least once each process operating day.

-(4) Conduct a performance evaluation (including a two-point calibration with one of the two buffer solutions having a pH within 1 of the pH of the operating limit) of the pH monitoring system in accordance with your monitoring plan at the time of each performance test but no less frequently than annually.
+(4) Conduct a performance evaluation (including a two-point calibration with one of the two buffer solutions having a pH within 1 of the pH of the operating limit) of the pH monitoring system in accordance with your monitoring plan at the time of each performance test but no less frequently than quarterly.